GStechschulte/energy-efficiency/README.md

 1.)
 Clone the repo

 2.)
-Create new environment and download

-`requirements.txt`
+Build image

 3.)
-Run the script
+Run the container and model(s)

-`python src run_trained_gp.py`
+`docker run -i thesis-model`

 You will be asked to enter a machine and the time aggregation you would like to analyze.

-## Directories

-[clemap_api](clemap_api/) - Notebook for authenticating a new user

-[data_loader](data_loader/) - Python script for loading all the machine data into PostgreSQL

-[EDA](EDA/) - Contains visualizations of load profiles broken down by machine, day, and hour
+Available time sampling is `10` and `30` minutes.
+The following devices have energy baseline models ready for inference:

+- Entsorgung
+- Hauptluftung
+- Gesamtmessung
+- UV EG
+- UV OG
+- EG